 Signal Name Function XC3000 XC4000 XC5200 RD Read Data - XChecker input Hardware Debugger receives the readback data through the RD pin after readback is initiated.
-Connect to M1/ RDATA through pull-up resistor in slave serial configura- tion mode; requires a 10-50 kΩ pull-up resistor if using I/O pad as input or output connection; 10-50 kΩ pu resistor if u requires ull-up TRIG System Trigger - XChecker input High on this pin signals the XChecker electronics to initiate a readback and causes the RT pin to go High trigger and nnect to target system readback ger and to an external pin if ng an external signal to trigger lback.
+Connect to M1/ RDATA through pull-up resistor in slave serial configura- tion mode; requires a 10-50 kΩ pull-up resistor if using I/O pad as input or output User-progra connection; 10-50 kΩ pu resistor if u pad as inpu requires ıll-up TRIG System Trigger - XChecker input High on this pin signals the XChecker electronics to initiate a readback and causes the RT pin to go High trigger and Connect to target system readback trigger and to an external pin if using an external signal to trigger readback.
 TDI TCK TMS Reserved (These pins can be used for JTAG Programmer device configuration.)
 N/A